Home » Plants » Erigeron philadelphicus

 Although only occasionally planted intentionally, this species is often appreciated by gardeners when it appears as a volunteer.
 It is valued for its attractive flowers and foliage, and being easy to grow.
 It can sometimes be aggressive in a garden setting, especially in the presence of mulching, weeding, soil enrichment, and irrigation, all of which it benefits from.

 There are numerous (well over 175) Erigeron species native to North America, but most are rare with limited distributions.
-The most common overlapping species are E. annuus, which grows taller and is less likely to persist as a perennial, E. pulchellus, a slightly longer-lived perennial, and E. strigosus, another biennial or short-lived perennial that prefers slightly drier conditions.
+The most common overlapping species are annual fleabane (Erigeron annuus), which grows taller and is less likely to persist as a perennial, Robin's plantain (Erigeron pulchellus), a longer-lived perennial, and prairie fleabane (Erigeron strigosus), another biennial or short-lived perennial that prefers slightly drier conditions.

 All of these species are widely-distributed and overlap with large portions of this species' range.